tokenrove/erl-dirwatch/README.md

 exposed API requires you to use a `CFRunLoop`, even though I'm sure there's a nice UNIX-y `fd` in there somewhere.

+Right now `kqueue` is broken again on macOS, so we just poll.

 It would have been nice to do this as a NIF that returns an fd from inotify and used `open_port({fd, ...` and Erlang's binary matching to parse inotify messages, but this wouldn't permit us to handle other